XENON1T/Xephyr/README.md

 # Xephyr Documentation

-# Generate class reference by :
+# Generate class reference by:
+### this needs to have a dir named SOURCE with a fresh clone of Xephyr in it, from which doxygen is taking the source.
 $ doxygen doxy-xephyr